Do you like black and white in your decorations? DIY black and white decorations were the focal points for my most recent fall tablescape.

 Although I made these black and white decorations for my fall tablescape, they could be used anywhere that you want to add some fun fall decorations to your seasonal decor.

-DIY Black and White Decorations for a Fall Tablescape
+Fall Tablescape with DIY Black and White Decorations

 This post contains affiliate links to products that I love and highly recommend.
 If you should order any product from this site, I may receive compensation, but you will not pay a penny more.

 Fall crafts are fun because there are so many iconic symbols of fall:

 - hay bales

 When we think of fall, certain colors come to mind: orange, reds, golds, coppers, yellows, shades of brown.